alectrify/starter-node-express-bootstrap/README.md

 ### Initialization & Setup
 1. Create a `.env` file to hold environment variables. ([dotenv module](https://www.npmjs.com/package/dotenv))
+   1. LOGGED_IN=true - log in upon server refresh for user development
+   2. DEV_USER_ID - MongoDB _id of a record to automatically log in with
 2. Edit the name of your database by editing the `DB_NAME` constant in `index.js`.
 3. Edit metadata information for SEO and data accuracy in:
    * `package.json`